South Africa Wildlife & Conservation Photography Course

-This conservation photography expedition blends getting stuck in to the heart of conservation whilst enjoying an unforgettable wildlife photography experience.
-It’s much more than simply doing a photo safari, and allows you to get total immersion in the life of a game reserve.
+This wildlife & conservation photography course blends getting stuck in to the heart of conservation whilst enjoying an unforgettable wildlife photography experience.
+It’s much more than simply doing a photo safari, and allows you to get total immersion in the life of a professional nature photographer.

-We stay within the reserve in a fantastic lodge in shared single-sex dormitories.
+We stay within the reserve in a fantastic apartment or lodge.

-The lodge has a swimming pool, tennis courts and gardens to enjoy throughout the holiday.
+The lodge has a swimming pool, tennis courts and gardens to enjoy throughout your stay.

-Breakfasts, Lunches and dinners are all provided during the holiday.
+Breakfasts, Lunches and dinners are all provided during the course.

 During the first few days you will receive a thorough induction and supervised training at the project site.